-- a. follow these guidelines when selecting a carrier: - ask for references of other shippers and receivers that have used that carrier - ensure the carrier has appropriate experience relative to journey duration (e.g. short vs. long distance hauls) and the species and class of animals being transported - use drivers that are professionally trained or certified in the care and handling of cattle - b. ensure all documentation is completed to avoid delays at inspections stations or other checkpoints, including for cattle leaving the province or country - c. ensure loading facilities are compatible with the type of trailer used by the transporter - d. ensure the following information is discussed and agreed upon between the transporter and shipper: - number of animals to be shipped - class of cattle (e.g. young calves, finished veal) and estimated weight (to properly determine loading density) - time and point of loading (especially during extremely hot and humid temperatures to avoid loading during the hottest hours of the day) - destination - special requirements, if any, of the animals being transported (e.g when the animals last received feed, water) - special protection from extremes of temperature (cold or hot), especially for young calves.
+- a. follow these guidelines when selecting a carrier: - ask for references of other shippers and receivers that have used that carrier - ensure the carrier has appropriate experience relative to journey duration (e.g. short vs. long distance hauls) and the species and class of cattle being transported - use drivers that are professionally trained or certified in the care and handling of cattle - ensure the following information is discussed and agreed upon with the transporter: - number of animals to be shipped and their estimated weight - · class of cattle - time and point of loading - destination - biosecurity arrangements - special requirements of the animals being transported (e.g. compromised animals) - protection from extreme weather conditions especially for animals most at risk (e.g. young calves).